david-nossebro/blog/README.md

     [X]  Add support for "fullscreen" map
     [X]  Add support for "flight picture" layer
     []  Add support for adding plot to map in netlify cms (if possible through a widget?)
-    []  If two plots are close to each other, they can be merged under the same plot []  Add support for plotting routes
+    []  Add support for plotting routes on blog-map
-    []  Add support for multiple plot types (e.g. Camp, View, Bath etc, idea is to have something pretty generic) []  Investigate support for scheduled publishing
+    []  Add support for multiple plot types on blog-map (e.g. Camp, View, Bath etc, idea is to have something pretty generic) []  If two plots are close to each other, they can be merged under the same plot []  Add tags to blog entries, use in SEO
+[]  Add different styles for different kind of blog entrie
+    []  Adventure
+    []  Gear review
+    []  Recipe
+[]  Show if a blog entry has a map
+[]  Investigate support for scheduled publishing
-[]  Add English and Swedish support (https://www.gatsbyjs.org/blog/2017-10-17-building-i18n-with-gatsby/) []  Find domain name (check if free on social media as well) []  Optimize lighthouse score (https://developers.google.com/web/tools/lighthouse) []  Investigate how to optimize google index
+[]  Add English and Swedish support (https://www.gatsbyjs.org/blog/2017-10-17-building-i18n-with-gatsby/) []  Find domain name (check if free on social media as well) []  Optimize lighthouse score (https://developers.google.com/web/tools/lighthouse) []  Investigate how to optimize google index - Sitemap?
 []  Add link to RSS feed (/rss.xml) and information about how to use it.
 []  Investigate ways to let people support (Patreon, Affiliators links to gear, https://ko-fi.com/ etc) []  Add commenting support